New Books for 2002

 Berç Rustem

-Dept. of Computing, Imperial College of Science and Technology, London, UK
+Dept. of Computing, Imperial College of Science and Technology, London,

 Stavros Siokos